 - Top with banana leaf — top the stew with another small piece of banana leaf.
-If you didn’t get your hands on banana leaves simply omit steps 1 and 3.
+If you don’t have any banana leaves simply omit steps 1 and 3.
 No problem at all, the Cochinita Pibil will still turn out amazing.

 - Remove banana leaf — remove the top banana leaf with some tongs.
 Banana leaves are not edible, we just add them for the extra earthy flavor they provide.
-Then, use two forks to pull the meat apart.
-Pulling apart is easier in a shallow container than in a big pot.
+Then, transfer the meat to a shallow container and use two forks to pull the meat apart.
+Pulling apart is easier in a shallow container than in the big pot.